Awia00/Vc/README.md

 ---

+**You may be interested in switching to [std-simd](https://github.com/VcDevel/std-simd).**
+GCC 11 includes an experimental version of `std::simd` as part of libstdc++, which also works with clang.
-**You may be interested in switching to [std-simd](https://github.com/VcDevel/std-simd).** Features present in Vc 1.4 and not present in *std-simd* will eventually turn into Vc 2.0, which then depends on *std-simd*.
+Features present in Vc 1.4 and not present in *std-simd* will eventually turn into Vc 2.0,which then depends on *std-simd*.

 # Vc: portable, zero-overhead C++ types for explicitly data-parallel programming